Download our FREE smartphone app today!

 The faculty has high expectations for all students and we provide teaching and learning experiences that target each student’s needs so that they can reach their performance potential.

 We are committed to inclusion and removing any potential barriers to learning and participation in all drama, dance and music lessons.

 We believe in equality of opportunity and we aim to create a supportive yet challenging environment that values difference and recognises the achievements of all children.

 In the Chobham Art Department we aim to encourage all children to reach their full potential through the provision of varied opportunities.
-We celebrate an inclusive approach, giving all students access to develop as artist through self-expression, whilst building basic creative skills.
-We recognise that our curriculum planning must allow pupils to gain a progressively deeper understanding and competency of art as they move throughout the academy.
+We celebrate an inclusive approach, giving all students access to develop as artists through self-expression, whilst building basic creative skills.
+We recognise that our curriculum planning must allow students to gain a progressively deeper understanding and competency of art as they move throughout the academy.

 We pride ourselves having built an environment where students feel safe to take risks and are comfortable to experiment with their ideas.